 Cognitive Behavioral Therapy

 Besides changing diet and exercise habits, successful weight loss often requires other behavioral changes to keep the weight off.
-That might include setting reasonable weekly or monthly goals -- how much exercise or how much weight loss you want, for instance -- and finding ways to reward yourself that don't involve food.
+That might include setting reasonable weekly or monthly goals, such as how much exercise or how much weight loss you want, and finding ways to reward yourself that do not involve food.
 Working with both a dietician and a behavioral specialist can help you put these practices into play.

 It also helps to reduce the stress that leads to overeating by practicing relaxation exercises, such as yoga, meditation, or tai chi.